 About Security Analytics and Logging (SAL SaaS) for the ASA

 With the Logging Analytics and Detection package (formerly Firewall Analytics and Logging package), the system can apply Secure Cloud Analytics dynamic entity modeling to your FTD events, and use behavioral modeling analytics to generate Secure Cloud Analytics observations and alerts.
 If you obtain a Total Network Analytics and Monitoring package, the system applies dynamic entity modeling to both your FTD events and your network traffic, and generates observations and alerts.
-You can cross-launch from CDO to a Secure Cloud Analytics portal provisioned for you, using Cisco Single Sign-On.
+You can cross-launch from Security Cloud Control to a Secure Cloud Analytics portal provisioned for you, using Cisco Single Sign-On.

 You can install multiple Secure Event Connectors (SECs) and send events generated by a rule, on any device, to any of the SECs as if it were a syslog server.
 The SEC then forwards the event to the Cisco cloud.
 Do not forward the same events to all of your SECs.
 You will be duplicating the events sent to the Cisco cloud and needlessly inflate your daily ingest rate.